-Currently, Under the current ISO tariff, the market participant receiving service under Rate STS must also pay the applicable GUOC.
-T the AESO creates issues a CCD, which includes the GUOC amount, for to the DFO who in turn pays the GUOC and then collects the GUOC from the DCG.
+Currently, the AESO creates a CCD for the DFO who in turn collects the GUOC from the DCG.

-• Costs directly to DFO from the AESO - Rate STS monthly losses charge
+Costs directly to DFO from the AESO - Rate STS monthly losses charge

-The DFO, as the market participant receiving service under Rate STS, pays Mmonthly Rate STS charges. which to the DFO are to cover the location-based cost of losses.
+Monthly Rate STS charges to the DFO are to cover the location-based cost of losses.